outsinre/outsinre.github.com/_posts/2015-05-12-bandwagon.md

 6. Choose ss instead of VPN.

 # VPS

 There are many VPS suppliers of which I chose `bandwagonhost.com` or the so-called "搬瓦工". `bandwagonhost` is easy to manage by web portal including installing VPN or ss server, offering different kinds of pricing package specifying _RAM, DISK, BANDWIDTH etc_.

 My choice is [$9.99 USD annually](https://bandwagonhost.com/cart.php?a=confproduct&i=1).
 Of course, it will reminds you to register your web account before paying through paypal.

 Pay attention to the pricing link which is an _inviting_ link.
 If you buy VPS through [bandwagonhost.com](https://bandwagonhost.comm), you might not locate the _$9.99 USD annually_ pricing package.

 You need to wait for a few minutes for VPS system initialization.
 The default VPS system is `CentOS6 x86`.
-You can also reinstall OS after which a new root passowrd and port for SSH are generated as well.
+You can also reinstall or choose a different operating system.

 1. [bandwagonhost](https://bandwagonhost.com/clientarea.php): the web portal login.
 The most important page is `Services -> My Services`.
     1. You can also click on `KiviVM Control Panel` to get to the 2nd step.
 2. [KiviVM Control Panel](https://kiwivm.it7.net): VPS management page.
 Briefly go through the management panel.
     1. The first tool I avail of is `two-factor authentication` (iOS Google Authenticator) thus another temporary code is required for each login into KiviVM.
-    2. Since CentOS6 x86 root password is not send through email any more, reset root password by `root password modification`.
-You can now SSH into your VPS Centos with clients like `Putty` and `MobaXterm`.
+    2. Since CentOS6 x86 root password is not send through email any more, generate root password through `root password modification` on the lest panel.
+You can now SSH into your VPS Centos with clients like Putty, MobaXterm and even SSH command line.
+Attention: the default SSH port is different from normal 22.
+You can get the port from `Main controls`.

+        Don't use the root password often (create a new user account for daily operation, see below).
+If you need root privilege, just generate a new one!
     3. Under `KiviVM password modification`, set password for [KiviVM Control Panel](https://kiwivm.it7.net).
+3. You can SSH into VPS often to do work.
+First SSH as root, then create a daily use user account.

+    ```
+    adduser username
+    passwd username
+    ```
+    Then SSH as *username* for daily operation.

+    ```
+    ssh -p xxx username@host
+    ```
+    A better way of SSH, please refer to [ssh](http://jimgray.tk/2015/05/11/ssh/).

 ## ss server Python version

 1. At the bottom of `KiviVM Control Panel` lies `KiviVM Extras` from which you find `Shadowsocks Server`.
 What a relief!
 You no longer are bothered installing ss server manually.
 The default is Shadowsocks Python version.
 After installing finished, click `Go back`.
 Instructions on setting ss client for Windows system is illustrated. ss server will run automatically after the automatic installation.
     1. Command `ps -ef | grep ssserver` will print the ss server command: